4th-dimention/app_template/readme.md

 The rest of this doc will try to briefly outline the concept of each section with a few samples of the sort of API's in that section to give you an idea of the sort of features you will find there.
 The only exhaustive list of features is in the code itself.

-# Languge Layer
+# Base
-The language layer establishes common types, macros, and functions for the template.
+The base establishes common types, macros, and functions for the template.
-These are in the files `language_layer.h` and `language_layer.c`
+These are in the files `base.h` and `base.c`

 ## Base Types
 Convenient integer and float type names:
-`i8, ... i64, u8, ... u64, b8, ... b64, f32, f64`
+`S8, ...
+S64, U8, ...
+U64, B8, ...
+B64, F32, F64`

 ## Helper Macros
 Macros that get used all over the place such as: